On Shafarevich-Tate groups and analytic ranks in families of modular forms, II. Coleman families

 Finally, set $r\defeq\rank_\Z A_f(\Q)$.
-In order to prove Theorem A, we note that the assumption that $r\in\{0,d_f\}$ and $\#\Sha_{p^\infty}(A_f/\Q)<\infty$ amounts, thanks to converses to the Kolyvagin--Gross--Zagier theorem due to Wan (if $r=0$, \cite{Wan-nonordinary}) and to Sweeting (if $r=d_f$, \cite{sweeting}), to the condition $r_\an(f)=r/d_f$.
+In order to prove Theorem A, we note that the assumption that $r\in\{0,d_f\}$ and $\#\Sha_\fP(A_f/\Q)<\infty$ amounts, thanks to converses to the Kolyvagin--Gross--Zagier theorem that are due to Castella--\c{C}iperiani--Skinner--Sprung (if $r=0$, \cite{CCSS}) and to Sweeting (if $r=d_f$, \cite{sweeting}), to the condition $r_\an(f)=r/d_f$.
 Since $y_k$ is not torsion, Theorem A for all $p\in\Xi_f$ if $r=d_f$ or for all $p\in\Omega_f$ if $r=0$ follows (\S \ref{sha-subsec} and \S \ref{sha-subsec2}) from Nekov\'a\v{r}'s results on the arithmetic of Chow groups of Kuga--Sato varieties (\cite{Nek}) combined with a comparison, which can be found in \cite{Vigni}, of \'etale Abel--Jacobi images over $\Q$ and over certain imaginary quadratic fields.

-We close this introduction by pointing out that in Appendix \ref{appendix} we explain how the two-variable $p$-adic $L$-functions that have been attached to $p$-adic Coleman families by Bella\"iche--Pollack--Stevens (\cite{bellaiche}) and Panchishkin (\cite{Panchishkin-Inventiones}), which play no role in our strategy towards Theorems A and B, can be used to obtain a refinement of the rank $0$ part of Theorem B for which the congruence condition on the weights is not necessary and no assumption on the non-degeneracy of height pairings needs to be imposed.
+We close this introduction by pointing out that in Appendix \ref{appendix} we explain how the two-variable $p$-adic $L$-functions that have been attached to $p$-adic Coleman families by Bella\"iche--Pollack--Stevens (\cite{bellaiche}) and Panchishkin (\cite{Panchishkin-Inventiones}), which play no role in our strategy towards Theorems A and B, can be used to obtain a refinement of the rank $0$ part of Theorem B for which the congruence condition on the weights is not necessary and no assumption on the height pairings needs to be imposed.
 While a result of this kind is well known to hold for Hida families (see, \emph{e.g.}, \cite[Theorem 7]{Howard-derivatives}), no analogue for Coleman families seems to be available, so Theorem \ref{main-appendix-thm} fills a gap in the literature and may be of independent interest.